What are the different types of industrial organizational psychology degree programs?

 Candidates entering industrial-organizational psychology degree programs at the master’s level, which are not terminal in nature but offer students a good balance between research and applied theory, are generally prepared to continue their studies at the doctoral level. .
 While these students can also enter the job market after graduation, they are not prepared to take on research jobs, but they also will not have all the theoretical knowledge normally required to take on some applied positions.
 However, while they are prepared to study at the doctoral level, some students may take on junior positions in the field and work their way up to a senior psychologist or research assistant position.
 However, more often than not, these students will go on to pursue a Ph.D. in their field of study.

-See also What does a scribe do?
+See also What does a hospital nurse do?

 Postgraduate study in industrial organizational psychology at the doctoral level is heavily grounded in research theory and application, including statistical methods and analysis.
 The main focus is preparation for large research projects, both in organizations and in academic settings.
 Completing the doctoral requirements will also provide candidates with the necessary qualifications to teach or direct degree programs in industrial organizational psychology, which are typically limited to the graduate level, as undergraduate studies often focus on general psychology.